freesewing/markdown/dev/howtos/code/inheritance/en.md

 <Warning>

-Because we're using to the `this` keyword here, you cannot use the arrow notation.
+Because we're using the `this` keyword here, you cannot use the arrow notation.

 </Warning>